-We have had many people reach out asking for ways to use a gas mask with their beard.
+We have had many people reach out asking for ways to use a gas mask with their beards.
 Is there a beard gas mask?
 Are those of us that choose to grow a magnificent beard cursed when circumstances call for a gas mask?
 The military has referenced the need for a clean-shaven face to support a long-time regulation.
-A hair-less face seals properly with a gas mask to provide respiratory protection.
+A hairless face seals properly with a gas mask to provide respiratory protection.
 Beard hair can break the seal, causing issues as one might expect.

 But gas masks have been around for a long time- and beards even longer!
 Why has a solution not been hammered out for this oversight?
 We will take a look at what progress has been made on the beard-gas mask front and if there are any masks at all that can handle the challenge.

 The Problem with Beards

 Beards have a long history of throwing wrenches into gas protection plans.
 Negative pressure is created when a mask is sealed to the skin and breathed through.
 This is what protects the gas mask user from being exposed to the air around the edge of the mask.
 When the user has a beard, the mask does not create that important airtight seal, and leaks along the edge are likely to occur.

 The military realized this pretty quickly, and one of the reasons for facial hair regulations is the practical use of gas masks.
 Shaving does not always work for everyone, however.
 Some men have bad cases of ingrown hair when they shave.
 Others cannot shave due to religious regions.
 Some people just love a good beard and don’t want to let it go for the small chance that they will need a gas mask.
 It just is not worth the tradeoff for them.

 The Beard Compatible Gas Mask